PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 {{< equation >}}
 F1 = 2 \cdot \frac{\text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}
 {{< /equation >}}
-The harmonic mean of precision and recall — a balanced single score that considers both false positives and false negatives.
+The harmonic mean of precision and recall, a balanced single score that considers both false positives and false negatives.
-**Result:** ≈ 0.98 → The detector maintains a strong balance between correctly identifying lights and not missing them.
+**Result:** ≈ 0.98 .
+The detector maintains a strong balance between correctly identifying lights and not missing them.

 ---